Explicit Formulas of Fractional GJMS operators on hyperbolic spaces and sharp fractional Poincar\'e-Sobolev and Hardy-Sobolev-Maz'ya inequalities: Introduction

 In particular, when $n\geq 3$ and $\frac{n-1}{2}\leq \gamma<\frac{n}{2}$, we have the following result with the best constant $C=S_{n, \gamma}$.
 Namely, the best constant for the Poincar\'e-Sobolev inequality on $\mathbb{H}^n$ is the same as the best constant for the fractional Sobolev inequality in $\mathbb{R}^n$. \begin{theorem} Let $n\geq 3$ and $\frac{n-1}{2}\leq \gamma<\frac{n}{2}$.
 It holds that

 where $S_{n,\gamma}$ is the best Sobolev constant of fractional order $\gamma$.
-Furthermore, the inequality is strict for nonzero $u$'s. \end{theorem} \begin{remark} Even the best constant for the following fractional Sobolev inequality on $\mathbb{H}^n$ when $n\geq 3$ and $\frac{n-1}{2}\leq \gamma<\frac{n}{2}$ (i.e., without subtracting the second term) appears to be new. \end{remark}
+Furthermore, the inequality is strict for nonzero $u$'s. \end{theorem} \begin{remark} Even the best constant for the following fractional Sobolev inequality on $\mathbb{H}^n$ when $n\geq 3$ and $\frac{n-1}{2}\leq \gamma<\frac{n}{2}$ (i.e., without subtracting the second term) cannot be obtained from the best constant for the fractional Sobolev inequality in the Euclidean space $\mathbb{R}^n$ directly because the conformal relations such as \eqref{1.13} and \eqref{1.14} for $\tilde{P}_{\gamma}$ do not hold for the operator $P_{\gamma}$ and thus the following fractional Sobolev inequality for the fractional GJMS operator $P_{\gamma}$ appears to be new: \end{remark}

 In the limiting case, namely $\gamma=\frac{n}{2}$, we have the following fractional Hardy-Adams inequality associated with the GJMS operators $P_{\frac{n}{2}}$ on $\mathbb{H}^n$ (see earlier works by Li, Lu and Yang \cite{LuYang2,LiLuYang1} when $n$ is an even integer): \begin{theorem} Let $n\geq3$ be odd.
 There exists a constant $C>0$ such that for all $u\in C^{\infty}_{0}(\mathbb{H}^{n})$ with